lbryio/lbrycrd/README.md

 completely stable.
 [Releases](https://github.com/lbryio/lbrycrd/releases) are created regularly to indicate new official, stable release versions.

+## Building LBRYcrd

+Run `./reproducible_build.sh -c -t`.
+This should build the binaries and put them into the `./src` directory.

+If that errors, please report the issue and see `doc/build-*.md` for further instructions.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).